CHC52021 Diploma of Community Services

 - Support Facilitator (Community Services)

-- holders of a Bridging Visa E (subclasses 050 and 051) where the visa holder has made a valid application for a visa of subclass 785 or 790.
+- a bridging visa E holder (subclasses 050 and 051) who has made a valid application for a visa subclass 785 or 790;

 - Ukraine citizens who are holders of a visa subclass 449 or 786;

-- Afghan citizens who are holders of a visa subclass 449; and
+- Afghan citizens who are holders of a visa sub-class 449; or

-- bridging visa holders not subject to condition 8101 who are eligible to work, and who have made a valid application for a subclass 866;
+- Holders of a bridging visa who are eligible to work and who have made a valid application for a subclass 866.

 First Nations people, young people, people out of work or receiving income support, unpaid carers, people with disability, and women facing economic insecurity are particularly encouraged to take advantage of this opportunity for fee free training.